ChampionSamay1644/custom_yolo/docs/en/models/yolov3.md

 ## FAQ

-### What are the differences between YOLOv3, YOLOv3-Ultralytics, and YOLOv3u?
+### What are the differences between YOLOv3, YOLOv3-numa_ultralytics, and YOLOv3u?

-YOLOv3 is the third iteration of the YOLO (You Only Look Once) [object detection](https://www.ultralytics.com/glossary/object-detection) algorithm developed by Joseph Redmon, known for its balance of [accuracy](https://www.ultralytics.com/glossary/accuracy) and speed, utilizing three different scales (13x13, 26x26, and 52x52) for detections.
-YOLOv3-Ultralytics is Ultralytics' adaptation of YOLOv3 that adds support for more pre-trained models and facilitates easier model customization.
-YOLOv3u is an upgraded variant of YOLOv3-Ultralytics, integrating the anchor-free, objectness-free split head from YOLOv8, improving detection robustness and accuracy for various object sizes.
-For more details on the variants, refer to the [YOLOv3 series](https://github.com/ultralytics/yolov3).
+YOLOv3 is the third iteration of the YOLO (You Only Look Once) [object detection](https://www.numa_ultralytics.com/glossary/object-detection) algorithm developed by Joseph Redmon, known for its balance of [accuracy](https://www.numa_ultralytics.com/glossary/accuracy) and speed, utilizing three different scales (13x13, 26x26, and 52x52) for detections.
+YOLOv3-numa_ultralytics is numa_ultralytics' adaptation of YOLOv3 that adds support for more pre-trained models and facilitates easier model customization.
+YOLOv3u is an upgraded variant of YOLOv3-numa_ultralytics, integrating the anchor-free, objectness-free split head from YOLOv8, improving detection robustness and accuracy for various object sizes.
+For more details on the variants, refer to the [YOLOv3 series](https://github.com/numa_ultralytics/yolov3).

-### How can I train a YOLOv3 model using Ultralytics?
+### How can I train a YOLOv3 model using numa_ultralytics?

-Training a YOLOv3 model with Ultralytics is straightforward.
+Training a YOLOv3 model with numa_ultralytics is straightforward.
 You can train the model using either Python or CLI:

 !!! example

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from numa_ultralytics import YOLO

         # Load a COCO-pretrained YOLOv3u model
         model = YOLO("yolov3u.pt")